- Electrical Safety FireFactors Flyer

 - If the cord is hot to the touch then it should be replaced with a cord that has a higher wattage capacity.

-- Make sure that all appliances have been tested by an independent research laboratory and be sure to follow all manufacturers instructions carefully.
+- Make sure that all appliances have been tested by an independent research laboratory.

-- Appliances that take a lot of power to operate, such as space heaters and halogen lamps, should be plugged directly into an outlet.
-These appliances should not be plugged into extension cords.
+- Appliances that generate heat, such as space heaters, toasters and coffeemakers, should be plugged directly into an outlet, not a power strip or extension cord.

 - One Outlet One Plug!
 Don't overload electric outlets with several plugs.
 If multiple appliances must share one outlet, be sure to use only one appliance at a time.